lukadschaak/CoreShop/docs/03_Development/03_Products/03_Price_Rules/README.md

 ## Price Rule Types

-### Catalog Price Rules
+### Product Price Rules

-> Checkout all available catalog price rules [here](../../../02_User_Documentation/03_Price_Rules/02_Product_Price_Rules.md)
+> Checkout all available product price rules [here](../../../02_User_Documentation/03_Price_Rules/02_Product_Price_Rules.md)

-Catalog Price Rules are applied to multiple Products based on Conditions like Category or Manufacturer.
+Product Price Rules are applied to multiple products based on Conditions like Category or Manufacturer.

 ### Specific Price Rules

 > Checkout all available specific price rules [here](../../../02_User_Documentation/03_Price_Rules/03_Specific_Product_Prices.md)

-Specific Price Rules are applied to a single Product based on Conditions like Customer or Customer Group.
+Specific Price Rules are applied to a single product based on Conditions like Customer or Customer Group.

+### Quantity Price Rules

+> Checkout all available quantity price rules [here](../../../02_User_Documentation/03_Price_Rules/04_Quantity_Product_Prices.md)

+Quantity Price Rules are applied to a single Product based on Conditions like the amount of items in cart.

+These rules apply only in the calculation of cart item prices.
+If you have only quantity rules configured, the default price calculation of CoreShop will return zero outside of cart context.

 ## Extending Conditions and Actions